Windowing & Joins

 • Example: Order stream joined with User table (to get user address).

 [!WARNING] Co-Partitioning is Mandatory!
 To join two topics, they must have the same number of partitions and be partitioned by the same key.
 If not, record A might be on partition 1 of topic X, but its matching record B is on partition 3 of topic Y, on a different server.
-Kafka Streams will fail or produce wrong results if this condition is not met.
+Kafka Streams relies on local state stores for joins; if the data for the same key isn’t routed to the same physical machine (co-partitioned), the join will silently fail or produce incomplete results.
+This is a hard physical constraint of distributed systems, not just a framework quirk.

 4. Code Implementation